filipbartek/neural-precedence-recommender/README.md

 > Figures are to be numbered and to have a caption which should always be positioned
 > under the figures, in contrast to the caption belonging to a table, which should always
 > appear above the table.

+Section 3.3:

+> We ask you to use the font according to the template used for your papers.
+Papers using other fonts will be converted by our typesetters.